 - Rest as much as you can.
 Let the body do what it needs to do.

-- Sexal absitinence: has nothing to do with morals but it’s advisable not to have sex during the disease period, or reduce it to a minimum, so that the body can hold its energy and direct it towards the healing process.
+- Sexual abstinence: has nothing to do with morals but it’s advisable not to have sex during the disease period, or reduce it to a minimum so that the body can hold its energy and direct it towards the healing process.
 Lyme disease might be transmitted between mother and child.

-- I recommand a vegetarian/vegan diet with 60% raw and 40% steam-boiled foods, protein instead of carbs, no gluten, maximum fresh vegetables, high quality oils, herbal teas and food supplements.
+- I recommend a vegetarian/vegan diet with 60% raw and 40% steam-boiled foods, protein instead of carbs, no gluten, maximum fresh vegetables, high-quality oils, herbal teas and food supplements.

 - Organic food is better for you because it doesn’t add more toxicity from pesticides to your system and is generally more vital.
 High vitality is found in fresh and unprocessed foods like fruits, vegetables and sprouts.

 - Experiment with herbal teas and find your allies in the plant realm.
 Plants that boost your immune-system and energy levels and help your recovery.
 I especially benefited from raw garlic, mistletoe, alant and saint john’s worth.